mjhaskell/cpp_tutorials/classes_basic/README.md

 with your own class (like overiding the width without updating area/perimeter as we saw with the example above).
 Those types of bugs can be hard to find.

+You might have noticed that I changed the name of the member variables to have an underscore at the beginning.
+It is best practice to do something with the name of member variables to distinguish them.
+The most common names I have seen are `m_height`, `_height`, `height_`, and `mHeight`.
+Creating names like these make the source files for classes much easier to read.
+This is because member variables are declared in the header file, so when they are used in the source file it can seem like undeclared variables are magically being used.
+When member variables have names like above, then someone reading the source file immidiately knows they are looking at a member variable and they don't loose their minds trying to figure out where it came from or what type it is because they can just look in the header file.
+This may be a little exaggerated, but I have been frustated several times trying to read code that didn't do this - not fun!

 ## Constructors
 Now let's address another issue that still exists with `Rectangle`.
 What would happen in this scenario?